Ivan1248/gyroflow/README.md

 1. Load the GPX track file (`--input-gpx track.gpx`)
 2. Synchronize the GPS data using the processed motion direction and provided GPS settings
 3. Export the synchronized GPX file (`--export-gpx synchronized.gpx`)
-4. Create a GPS synchronization report with offset, similarity, correlation, and course range information (`--report-gps <path>`, requires `--export-gpx`)
+4. Create a GPS synchronization report with offset, error, correlation, and course range information (`--report-gps <path>`, requires `--export-gpx`)
 5. Use the first video stream (`--stream 0`)

 ### CLI Options Reference